-Principles of Management and Organization will expose students to managerial principles and functions, including planning, organizing, leading, staffing, and controlling.
-Students will also explore organizational functions that contribute to managerial comprehension and effectiveness.
-Prerequisite: None marketing.
-This course will examine marketing from the perspective of the consumer, the organization, and society, using the underlying components that are inherent within this field.
-Prerequisite: None central to the general functioning of marketing management.
+The purpose of this course is to identify and explore the basic concepts and decision-making areas that are central to the general functioning of marketing management.
 Students will be introduced to conceptual analyses that will entail consumer and business-to-business marketing by focusing on the four functions of marketing: price, product, promotion, and distribution.
 Prerequisite: None